 Other clients have reported fantastic results using our Blue Tansy (Tanecetum anuum) in the aromalamp every morning.

 Anti-Virus / Anti-Flu

 A couple of weeks ago, one evening, I felt exhausted…and I hurt all over.
 My joints ached, my bones ached…my HAIR hurt.
 Obvious signs of a virus of some sort trying to take over.
-I put about 20 drops of Ravensara in the diffuser in my bedroom, but didn’t want to fall asleep to its medicinal scent.
+I put about 20 drops of Ravensara [again Ravintsara is a more than adequate replacement] in the diffuser in my bedroom, but didn’t want to fall asleep to its medicinal scent.
 I discovered a wee bit of Colleen K. Dodt’s Christmas Potpourri blend.
 I don’t know what else is in it…but I remember sending her some Cinnamon Bark last autumn for that blend.
 My nose says there’s a bit of clove, as well.
 I added perhaps one drop of that spicy blend to the Ravensara, and turned on the diffuser.
 The room smelled wonderful…and by morning whatever I was fighting off had disappeared.
 Does this prove the oils killed whatever virus it was?
 Nope…anecdotal evidence isn’t worth much to the scientists.
 But I plan to mix some Cinnamon Bark and Clove Bud into MY stash of Ravensara, for future use.
 Maybe some Lemon Myrtle (Backhousia citradora), as well, for its powerful antibacterial effect?
 (October 1999)